Roothulhu/Pwnomicon/docs/05-shells-payloads.md

 **Exec**

-This use of the find command uses the execute option (-exec) to initiate the shell interpreter directly.
-If find can't find the specified file, then no shell will be attained.
+The find command's -exec parameter can directly invoke a shell interpreter, but this method is contingent on locating the specified file - if the search fails, no shell session will be established.

 ```bash
 find . -exec /bin/sh \; -quit